awsdocs/amazon-sqs-developer-guide/doc_source/sqs-send-message-with-attributes.md

 ## AWS SDK for Java<a name="send-message-with-attributes-java"></a>

+ The following example uses the AWS Java SDK\.
+To install and set up the SDK, see [Set up the AWS SDK for Java](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-install.html) in the *AWS SDK for Java Developer Guide*\.

-Before you begin working with the example code, specify your AWS credentials\.
+Before you run the example code, configure your AWS credentials\.
 For more information, see [Set up AWS Credentials and Region for Development](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html) in the *AWS SDK for Java Developer Guide*\.

 ### To send a message with attributes to a queue<a name="send-message-with-attributes-procedure"></a>

 1. Copy the [standard queue example program](standard-queues-getting-started-java.md) or the [FIFO queue example program](FIFO-queues-getting-started-java.md)\.

 1. To define an attribute for a message, add the following code which uses the `[MessageAttributeValue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_MessageAttributeValue.html)` data type\.
-For more information, see [Message Attribute Components](sqs-message-attributes.md#message-attribute-components) and [Message Attribute Data Types](sqs-message-attributes.md#message-attribute-data-types)\.
+For more information, see [Message attribute components](sqs-message-attributes.md#message-attribute-components) and [Message attribute data types](sqs-message-attributes.md#message-attribute-data-types)\.
 **Note**
 The AWS SDK for Java automatically calculates the message body and message attribute checksums and compares them with the data which Amazon SQS returns\.
-For more information, see the *[AWS SDK for Java Developer Guide](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/)* and [Calculating the MD5 Message Digest for Message Attributes](sqs-message-attributes.md#sqs-attributes-md5-message-digest-calculation) for other programming languages\.
+For more information, see the *[AWS SDK for Java Developer Guide](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/)* and [Calculating the MD5 message digest for message attributes](sqs-message-attributes.md#sqs-attributes-md5-message-digest-calculation) for other programming languages\.

 ------
 #### [ String ]